Getting Started with Beach

 What we have built

-The application now has an event-routed core where every message passes through the router; a session manager that holds the turn lifecycle; a missive store that records every message for audit and replay; and a streaming SSE outbound that a future consumer could replace with WebSockets, with voice, or with anything else without the orchestrator's prompt or tool list changing by a single character.
+The application now has an event-routed core where every message passes through the router; a missive store that records every message for audit and replay; and a streaming SSE outbound that a future consumer could replace with WebSockets, with voice, or with anything else without the orchestrator's prompt or tool list changing by a single character.

 That last point is worth dwelling on.
 The orchestrator does not know that it is being talked to by SSE.
 It would not know if the channel were swapped for IMAP, or for an A2A peer, or for an MCP client.
 The protocol-agnostic interior is one of the things Beach is for; we have just exercised it without thinking about it.